donmccurdy/input-tokenizer/README.md

 - - -

-If this is a bit more basic than you need, there are some great plugins others have put together out there.
+If this is a bit more basic than you need, there are some great plugins others have put together available.
 Try these, for starters:

 * http://xoxco.com/projects/code/tagsinput/
 * http://loopj.com/jquery-tokeninput/